Customer Value Proposition

 The price paid for a product or service is typically straightforward, with the exception of trying to figure out residual, maintenance, and repair costs for some products and services.

-Customer benefit is the tricky aspect of this equation.
+Customer benefit is a tricky aspect of this equation.
 First, customer value must be compared to the value created by competitive products and services. customers don’t make purchase decisions in a vacuum; they typically compare the perceived value they will get from buying your product or service versus a competitive product or service.
-Second, customers can derive benefit from the entire customer value proposition & journey, including distribution and promotion.
+Second, customers can derive benefits from the entire customer value proposition & journey, including distribution and promotion.

 So, let’s dig into this concept of benefit a bit more.
-Customer buy products and services to get some sort of benefit from them, make their lives better in some way, solve a problem they have, make them feel good.
+Customers buy products and services to get some sort of benefit from them, make their lives better in some way, solve a problem they have, make them feel good.
 The act of shopping and buying accesses both sides of the brain…the rational and emotional.
 Hence, there are two main categories of customer benefits: rational benefits and emotional benefits.
 Rational benefits can be objectively measured, while emotional benefits are up to the interpretation of individuals.